 For doctors and medical professionals from around the world, the UK is an attractive destination due to the career opportunities and financial stability it offers.

 However, many overseas doctors and nurses lack the medical English needed to retrain and gain employment within the NHS.
-If you want to practise in the UK, you will likely be required to pass academic IELTS and PLAB examinations, so approaching a school that provides English for doctors could represent a worthwhile investment in your career.
+If you want to practise in the UK, you will likely be required to pass academic IELTS (or OET) and PLAB examinations, so approaching a school that provides English for doctors could represent a worthwhile investment in your career.

 In order to work as a doctor in the UK, most overseas med school graduates will be required to evidence their level of medical English by achieving 7.0 or higher across the four sections of the academic IELTS exam.
 While there are plenty of IELTS courses out there, it is worth looking into ways of specifically improving your medical English before you take any exams and apply for jobs in the UK.
 If you are short of time due to work or family commitments, then doing an English course for doctors online may be a more convenient option for you.